-Even if you don’t have the luck of the Irish with you, you could be eligible for some class-action settlement gold.
+As an everyday American consumer, you could be eligible for some class-action settlement gold.

 You could really clean up with offerings involving shampoo, soap and washing machines.
 Other settlements include a misleading beer and a falsely marketed food product.
 And of course, there’s that nosy TV that’s watching you watch TV.

 See if you qualify to collect some green from any of these class-action settlements.

 Vizio Inc. has reached a $17-million class-action settlement with the owners of smart TVs who alleged the company collected, stored and shared their viewing habits without their knowledge or consent.

 Eligible class members are Vizio smart TV owners who connected their TVs to the internet between Feb.
 1, 2014 and Feb.
 6, 2017.

 Several class-action lawsuits were filed against Vizio, which was accused of violating consumer privacy laws by failing to disclose to TV owners that Vizio would track their viewing habits and share the results with third parties to create targeted advertising plans.

 Each class member who files a valid and timely claim is expected to receive between $13 and $31.